GeoDerp/SwayWM_Build/ThingsToDo.md

 earlier things to do
 --------------------------------------------------------
-- [ ] relace installation with ansible installation
+- [ ] relace installation with Ansible installation
 - [ ] make a basic 3 way hue module for waybar
 - [ ] Finish implementing Tackle Box + update readme to support
   - https://github.com/simotek/tacklebox